 Tile Bar / Ivy Hill – A few online sites, including Tile Bar, Home Depot, and Wayfair, sell this tile under several names.
 Small chip aggregate in jagged shapes.
 Some great options at a great price, with low flat rate shipping:

 Riad Tile – Three great tile options, including a black with white chip.
 Showrooms in TX.

-Wausau Tile – The best price I have found, with an especially amazing sale section if you only need a small quantity!
+Wausau Tile – The best price I have found and a huge selection, with an especially amazing sale section if you only need a small quantity!
 Located in WI.

 Costco via Korel Tile – Random, but Costco sells tile online and they have a few random terrazzo options for a great price featuring stone, glass, mirror, and even shell aggregate.
 These are very polished, with a glossier finish than the others on this list:

 I’ve found tile prices range from around $7-$15/sq ft, cheaper if you can find seconds or remnant sales.